Skip to Content

 • Expenses

-• Once a settlement agreement is reached or the court makes a decision after a hearing, a decree of dissolution will be issued and your divorce will be finalized.
+Once you reach a settlement or the court decides after a hearing, the judge issues a decree of dissolution to finalize your divorce.

-Divorce can be a complex and emotional process for both parties involved.
-With the help of experienced attorneys at Drexler Law, you can have the guidance you need to help you in achieving your goals.
-Contact us today to schedule your consultation
+Divorce can feel complex and emotional.
+With support from the attorneys at Drexler Law, you receive the guidance you need to pursue your goals.
+Contact us today to schedule your consultation.
+We stay accessible throughout the process, ensuring clients have the answers and support they need.

 Settling a High-Conflict Divorce in Colorado